ioccc-src/winner/2013/morgan2/README.md

 At the start of the game, the first domino is placed randomly on the grid.
 You get another domino to place by selecting one empty position in the stack on the right.
-You can have to 8 dominos pending at any time.
+You can have to 8 dominoes pending at any time.

 ### Moving in the stack